 11. Automated Investing and Using BidPal and SalePal

 11.1.
-Users of the BidPal tool, may set the buy that any Loan Request or Microloan must meet.
-You can choose to set BidPal to only bid on new loans or you can choose to also purchase existing loans via the secondary market and visa versa.
+Users of the BidPal tool may set the buy that any Loan Request or Microloan must meet.
+You can choose to set BidPal to only bid on new loans or you can choose to also purchase existing loans via the secondary market and vise versa.

 11.2.
 BidPal will not invest more than your Available Balance.
 BidPal is enabled for LLAs by default, it can be disabled by the user at any time.
 BidPal will support the creation of a diversified portfolio by prioritising highly concentrated loans, aiming to balance the holding of any one loan at no more than 5% of total portfolio value.

 11.3.
 In the advanced settings, you can choose the risk bands you want to bid on and set a corresponding offered interest rate for each risk band.
 We may extend the types of criteria available on BidPal from time to time.